-3. Standards
+5. Standards

-3.1 You, as an employee of the Authority must give the highest possible standard of service to the people of County Durham and Darlington, and where it is part of your duties, to provide appropriate advice to Elected Members and colleagues with total impartiality.

-- 3.2 You must report to your Line Manager any impropriety, breach of procedure or any serious deficiency in the provision of service. - 3.3 In all cases, it is not enough to avoid actual impropriety.
-You must, at all times avoid any occasion for suspicion and any appearance of improper conduct.
+- 5.1 As employees, we must give the highest possible standard of service to the people of County Durham and Darlington, and where it is part of our duties, to provide appropriate advice to elected members and colleagues with total impartiality. - 5.2 Any impropriety, breach of procedure or any serious deficiency in the provision of service must be reported to a line manager. - 5.3 In all cases, it is not enough to avoid actual impropriety.
+All employees must, always, avoid any occasion for suspicion and any appearance of improper conduct.